About the conference

-- Hear from inspiring leaders speaking on ways they are re-imagining and enhancing city parks
+- Discover how inspiring leaders are re-imagining and enhancing city parks

-- Tour some of Calgary’s most innovative parks and public spaces, including St Patrick’s Island, the Rotary-Mattamy Greenway, and Reader Rock Garden
+- Tour some of Montreal’s most innovative parks and public spaces

 - Participate in hands-on workshops

-- Staff from non-profit organizations and foundations that work to animate and improve city parks, or who leverage the power of city parks to achieve their missions
+We’d love to receive proposals from organizations, community groups, professionals, academia, and government from across Canada.
+We would particularly like to encourage proposals from members of community park groups including ‘Friends of’ park groups and volunteer-led collectives and from non-profit organizations and foundations that work to animate and improve city parks, or who leverage the power of parks to achieve their missions.